lauralissette/CSE598/project1/README.md

 - Your final Phase 1 folder submisison through Vocareum is due by 11:59 p.m.
 Wednesday, January 25, 2019.

+**Using the byfn Files:**

+ Use the files in the byfn (Build Your First Network) folder in the following order:

+ (1) ssh_instructions.md: This file contains instructions for accessing the AWS Virtual Machine.
+ (2) prereqs.md: This file provides instructions for installing the prerequisites you and the environment for HyperLedger Composer.
+ (3) walkthrough.md: This file walks you through the process of building your first network.
+ (4) custom_network.md: This file presents how to create a custom HyperLedger Fabric network configuration as well as how to complete Phase I.

 ## Phase 2: Supply Chain Network Application (use supply-chain folder)
 --------------------------------------